Karthieeswaran/Call-for-Code-2021-Zero-Hunger/README.md

-4. In need of beneficial to both farmers and customers using below UI the Profit/Loss is calculated and these details are further processed with the bank to give extra offers to the farmer.
+4. In need of beneficial to both farmers and customers using below UI the Profit is calculated and these details are stored in the database.

 ![Project](https://github.com/karthi19-DS/Call-for-Code-2021-Zero-Hunger/blob/main/Dashboard/Profit_Dashboard.png)